TheTelematic/plytix-pim-client/README.md

 Each resource has specific methods to interact with the API.
 If you use an IDE with code completion, you can see all available methods.
 If you find a method that is not available or confusing, please open an issue.
+Also, you may have a look to the integration tests for more examples.

 ## Examples
 ### Create a product